Hands pulling a mesh bag of clams from the Gulf of Mexico at sunrise near Cedar Key, Florida

 Hand Harvested

-Pulled bag-by-bag from the Gulf bottom by our water crew, just like it has been for 30 years.
+Pulled bag-by-bag from the Gulf bottom by our water crew, just like it has been for over 30 years.

 02